spierre91/katacoda-scenarios/pandas-aggregate-data/step2.md

 `print(df['Close'].pct_change().head())`{{execute}}

-We can also apply this transformation to all four columns simulataneously
+We can also apply this transformation to all four columns simulataneously:

 `print(df[["Open", "High", "Low", "Close"]].pct_change().head())`{{execute}}